Postman-Student-Program/library-api-v2/README.md

 `npm run db:dev:pristine`

-This will create `library_api_test` and `library_api_dev` databases with a user named `librarian`, then migrate & seed them by with initial books.
+This will create `library_api_test` and `library_api_dev` databases with a user named `librarian`, then migrate & seed them with initial books.

 #### Run migrations